zayatv/SimpleTrade/README.md

 **/trade accept [tradeUUID]**
 > Accepts a trade request

-> Will be perfromed by accepting the trade through the trade accept message or by sneak right clicking the player
+> Will be performed by accepting the trade through the trade accept message or by sneak right clicking the player

 ## Permissions
 **simpletrade.trade**